Ayberkyvs/ayberkyavas-v3/README.md

 ## License

-This project is licensed under the **MIT License**.
+This project is licensed under the **Custom MIT License**.
 Anyone using the code or content must provide proper credit to Ayberk Yavaş or original repository.

 ## Environment Variables